Plan de negocio apartamentos turisticos

 Step 4.
 Company analysis

-In this section, you should aim to explain the Unique Selling Points (USP) of your new vacation rental business, outlining the unique characteristics and offerings it will bring to the existing market.
+In this section, you should aim to explain the unique selling points (USPs) of your new vacation rental business, outlining what it will bring to the existing market.

 Here are a few examples: